simplyYan/simplyYan/README.md

 -------------
 📚 Expert in Go, CoffeeScript, CSS, HTML & JS.

-🏆 Creator of famous projects as SpellSpike, SpellSide, MythCoder and Max.
+🏆 Creator of famous projects as LAGRA, W7DTH, MythCoder and SpellSpike.

 ⚡ Active and Experienced Developer